 - It’s narrow and highly contoured on the sides so that baby can’t roll out.
 Even now that my twins are walking and running (and spinning…and jumping…) they still have difficulties squirming off this pad.

 - It’s portable: we always take it with us when we go on trips with our camper.

-- It doesn’t have any stupid designs on it.
+- It doesn’t have any silly designs on it.

 We use disposable changing pads on top of our changing pad so that we’re not constantly washing the cover.
 It can be pretty messy in the beginning.
 Our newborn Sven peed almost every time we took off his diaper, so disposable pads come in really handy!

-They’ve saved our carpets, sofas, and bed plenty of times, are just the right size, and don’t have any stupid designs on them – Perfect!
+When diapering a newborn, disposable changing pads really are a game changer.
+They’ve saved our carpets, sofas, and bed plenty of times, are just the right size, and don’t have any silly designs on them – Perfect!

 5. Diaper Pail